multi-learn/summit/docs/source/tutorials/example1.rst

 Then, a directory with the amount of noise in the experiments, we didn't add any, so ``n_0/`` finally, a directory with the date and time of the beginning of the experiment.
 Let's say you started the benchmark on the 25th of December 1560, at 03:42 PM, the directory's name should be ``started_1560_12_25-15_42/``.
-From here the result directory has the structure that follo
+From here the result directory has the structure that follows  :